 - 1 tablespoon Matcha green tea

-- 1/4 cup raisins, soaked in warm water, drained & dried
+- 1/4 cup raisins, soaked in warm water, drained & patted dry

 - 3 tablespoons pistachios, ground

-- Boil water for pasta.
-When it boils, add salt.
+- Over high heat, boil a pot of water for the pasta.
+When it boils, add the salt.
 Cook the pasta according to the time in the package.

-- Meanwhile, saute' zucchini in a saucepan with extra virgin olive oil & about half a cup of water.
-When water evaporates, the zucchini should start to sizzle.
+- Meanwhile, sautè the zucchini in a saucepan with extra virgin olive oil on medium heat.
 Keep on tossing in the pan until they change color.

 - Add the raisins, Matcha green powder & pistachios.
 Toss the ingredients together for about 3 minutes.
 Season with salt & pepper.

-- Add the cooked pasta & fennel leaves.
+- Add the cooked pasta, a little bit of water used for cooking the pasta & the fennel leaves.

 - Drizzle with extra virgin olive oil before serving.